k-stamps/k-stamps/README.md

-Hi there, I am a software developer and product engineer.
-10+ years of experience in designing, developing, testing, and managing software development and engineering.
+Hi there, I am a software developer and product engineer with 10+ years of experience in designing, developing, testing, and managing software development and engineering.

 ## About Me
 Full-stack developer with experience in building web applications, with a strong project management and product development background.
 I am proficient in various development tools and methodologies.
 I pay attention to design, strive for project optimization, user-friendly layouts, and clean code.